What is a Dual Diagnosis?

 SYMPTOMS OF CO-OCCURRING DISORDERS

-On top of having one of the above mental illnesses, having a co-occurring disorders means, quite literally, that two things occur together.
+On top of having one of the above mental illnesses, having a co-occurring disorder means, quite literally, that two things occur together.
 When it comes to addiction, having a co-occurring disorder means that a substance use disorder – such as alcoholism, opiate addiction, etc. – occurs alongside the mental health issue.

 Substance use disorders that can co-occur alongside mental health disorders are: